 Clients typically write the copy that will populate their new site, and it’s easy to underestimate the size of this task.

-It’s likely that you’re not going to just use the copy from your old site, after all.
-With a redesign, it’s likely your entire page structure will change and the text on the page on your old site simply won’t work.
-Some copy may get transferred, but with a new homepage, service pages, landing pages, and more, you’re going to have your hands full.
+With a website redesign, it’s likely your entire page structure will change and the text on the pages on your old company site simply won’t work.
+Some copy may get transferred, but with so many new pages, your team is going to have its hands full.

-Start reworking your copy early in the process, before design.
+Start reworking your copy early in the process, before the design phase even begins.
 The role of design in a website project is to enhance the power and presentation of the copy, not the other way around.

 When a webpage is designed before the copy, designers then have to mold the copy to fit within the design.
-Although this is not an uncommon practice, it is less effective.
-When the copy is created before the design, the designer has the ability to create a page that accurately navigates the user through the page and to the overall objective, whether that be clicking a call-to-action or completing a form.
+Although this is not an uncommon practice, it is less effective and can sometimes get messy.
+When the copy is created before the design, the designer has the ability to create a page that smoothly navigates site visitors through the page and to the overall objective, whether that’s clicking a call-to-action or completing a form.

-Though you can’t write too much of your copy beforehand, you can get started by building out a plan and making sure your team has the bandwidth necessary to write, edit, and approve the copy your new site will need.
+If you can’t write all of your copy beforehand, you can get started by building out a plan and making sure your team has the bandwidth necessary to write, edit, and approve the copy your site will need.

-This will create a more efficient and effective design process.
+This might feel like it’s the bare minimum, but any effort you put toward this task will create a more efficient and effective design process.

 5. Gather branding requirements and assets

 But when the designs are presented, the colors aren’t right (your CEO doesn’t like that new shade of red).
-There is too much whitespace and only square corners will be accepted.
+There is too much whitespace and only rounded corners will be accepted.

 Branding requirements don’t constrain a designer.
-Rather, they help provide direction and allow both the client and designer to be in alignment going forward.
+Rather, they help provide direction and allow both the client and designer to be in alignment going forward — and they result in a better experience.

-By addressing this at the onset of the project, you’ll allow the next steps to move forward with fewer hitches.
+By addressing branding concerns at the onset of the project, you’ll allow the next steps to move forward with fewer hitches, and your team will get the quality website it needs.

-Designing a new website is an exciting venture for any business, but it is an unfamiliar one as well.
+Designing a new website is an exciting venture for any business, but it is an unfamiliar process for most — and it’s expensive as well.
 To get the most out of your investment, do the work beforehand that ensures smooth sailing once you begin — and make sure you’re working with a company that’s aligned on your goals and outcomes.
 Don’t get rushed through a process that will have such a large bearing on your company’s future.
 Your agency should be your trusted partner, after all.

 If you go into the process with a clear idea of what’s to come and what’s expected of you, you’re more likely to come out on the other side with the website you need.